pedromvaz/sql-portfolio/covid-19/README.md

 ## Installing MySql

-Following the instructions on [dev.mysql.com](https://dev.mysql.com/doc/refman/5.7/en/windows-installation.html#windows-installation-simple), I
+Follow the instructions on [dev.mysql.com](https://dev.mysql.com/doc/refman/5.7/en/windows-installation.html#windows-installation-simple):
-1. downloaded the MySql installer for Windows
+1. Download the MySql installer for Windows
-2. used all the default options in the Setup Wizard
+2. Use all the default options in the Setup Wizard
-3. chose a master password, and then a username and its password, for the database
+3. Choose a password for the `root` user
+4. Create your own username and give it a password
-4. opened the MySQL 8.0 Command Line Client and entered the master password, to ensure it was working
+5. Open the MySQL 8.0 Command Line Client and enter the root password, to ensure everything is set up properly

 ## Creating the database

 By following the Setup Wizard and its default options, a database server is created automatically, and it runs as a service every time Windows starts.

+Follow the instructions on [dev.mysql.com](https://dev.mysql.com/doc/mysql-getting-started/en/):
-When we open the MySQL 8.0 Command Line Client, we can run the `show databases` command to find that there are, in fact, some databases already created during the installation.
+- Open the MySQL 8.0 Command Line Client
+- Run the `show databases` command.
+You will find that there are some databases already created.

 ```
 mysql> show databases;